MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 Between these environments there is a near real time synchronization process that includes Cloud or Desktop flow telemetry, machine and machine group usage and audit logs.

-This information is reflected in the automation kit Power BI dashboard to the impact of the deployed solutions.
+This information is reflected in the Automation Kit Power BI dashboard to the impact of the deployed solutions.

 ## Near Real Time Data Synchronization

-The synchronization processes on only the bar minimum required to calculate the ROI and SLA, it does not focus on creating complete inventory of all low code assets.
+The synchronization processes only the bare minimum required to calculate the ROI and SLA, it does not focus on creating complete inventory of all low code assets.

 ![Automation Kit Data Synchronization](../media/automation-kit-data-sychronization.png)

-The components in the satellite environments that could be organized by geography or capability push information in near real time to the Automation Main environment to metered Cloud and Desktop flows.
+The components in the satellite environments could be organized by geography or capability.
+Cloud flows in these environments push information in near real time to the Automation Main environment to metered Cloud and Desktop flows.

 ## Automation Center Of Excellence